Jtrahan88/Portfolio/README.md

 # Work_Projects
  Moving to eliminate VBA entirely.

- Past works using VBA, and transition to python or other languages
+ Past works using VBA, and will soon transition to python or other languages